jcantrell/Wisconsin-data/notes.md

 They select from all three relations, rather than just onektup and tenktup1, because they both have "tenktup2.unique1" in their where clauses.

+Queries 26 and 27 have been changed to use unique2.
+(The 10001 and 74 values have been swapped).
+This is due to a presumed typo in the benchmark pdf, where unique2 is given as 74, but all the relations have >74 rows, so this is a guaranteed collision on unique2=74.

 1x
 2x
 3